 The Governance and Human Capital Committee evaluates and sets performance goals designed to be rigorous, with the goals set at the time of grant for all performance-based compensation.
 The link between pay and performance and the outcomes of our executive compensation program for 2023 are discussed in detail in the "Compensation Discussion and Analysis" section.
-The graphic below provides supplemental disclosure and should not be viewed as a substitute for the disclosure included in "Pay Versus Performance."
+The graphic below provides supplemental disclosure and should not be viewed as a substitute for the disclosure included in

-Financial Performance Metrics Combined Ratio Operating Return on Average Common Equity (1) 77.9% (Best in peer group) 29.3% (217% of peer median) Annual Incentive Bonus Financ Gross Premiums Written \$8.9B (106% of Budget) AmualInce Completed Validus acquisition, executed quickly on the integration and delivered the combined underwriting portfolio at the January 1, 2024 renewal Strong performance across Three Drivers of Profit Consistent commitment to our strategy as a global reinsurer Increased scale in our Capital Partners business, raising \$1.2 billion from third-party investors, and increasing fee income Successful implementation of new leadership structures across multiple functions Well positioned investment portfolio 182% of Target ce Shares Value -Year Average Change in Book per Common Share plus Change in nulated Dividends (2) 22.1% Performance Shares Performance Shares -Year Average Underwriting Expense Rank Compared to Peers (2) 29.6% (3rd best in peer group) 190% of Target
+Arnual Incentive Bonus Strong Strategic Plan Financial Performance Performance Metrics Combined Ratio Operating Return on Average Common Equity (1) Gross Premiums Written Completed Validus acquisition, executed quickly delivered the combined underwriting portfolio at 1 Strong performance across Three Drivers of Profi Consistent commitment to our strategy as a global Increased scale in our Capital Partners business, third-party investors, and increasing fee income Successful implementation of new leadership strategies. the January 1, 2024 renewal it al reinsurer raising \$1.2 billion from Annual Incentive Bonus 182% of Target Performance Shares Three- Value functions Well positioned investment portfolio Year Average Change in Book per Common Share plus Change in nulated Dividends (2) 22.1% Performance Shares Performa ·Year Average Underwriting Expense Rank Compared to Peers (2) 29.6% (3rd best in peer group) 190% of Target